loader image

 Are lignin sulphonates manufactured with non-listed substances (e.g., calcium bisulphate) permitted?
 (355)

-All lignin sulphonates, except ammonium lignin sulphonates, are allowed, as crop production aids, if used as chelating agents, formulants, or as dust suppressants.
-See Lignin sulphonates,’ Table 4.2 and 4.1.1 b) of PSL.
+All lignin sulphonates, except ammonium lignosulphonates, are allowed as soil amendments and crop production aids if used as a formulant ingredient, such as a chelating agent, a binding agent or a dust suppressant.
+See Lignin and lignin sulphonates, Table 4.2 and Clause 4.1.1 b).

 Rotenone #